 Lockridge is an avid reader who enjoys learning about beautiful garden plants.
 Among other things, she has worked with a florist.

 Knowing how and when to trim your perennials is key to keeping your garden looking great throughout the summer and fall months.
-Tending your perennials shouldn’t too be difficult as long as you understand the basics needs of the plant, including how and when to trim plants back to encourage new growth.
+Tending your perennials shouldn’t be too difficult as long as you understand the basic needs of the plant, including how and when to trim plants back to encourage new growth.
 Popular examples of perennials include roses, lavender, mums, and phlox.

 Types of Perennial Care

 Cutting back perennials in the summer months will not only encourage new growth, but it will make your garden look more tidy by eliminating dead or dying portions of the plant.

 There are three basic types of trimming you’ll do to perennials in the summer months; deadheading, light shearing, and hard cutting.

 The phrase “deadheading” refers to removing spent or unsightly blooms from a plant.
 Not only does it automatically make your plant look prettier, but it also encourages the plant to focus energy into producing new growth rather than putting energy into a dying portion of the plant.

 Don’t just look for blooms that are completely dead or dying.
 Consider ridding your plant of blooms that are beginning to look run-down.